From the warming spices to the crispy edges to the fluffy interior, be prepared to fall in love with this recipe for Sweet Potato Waffles.

 How to Make Sweet Potato Waffles

-Prepare Sweet Potato Puree
+Step One: Prepare Sweet Potato Puree

-Blend Waffle Batter
+Step Two: Prepare Waffle Batter

-By using the blender, you can blend the oats into oat flour to use for gluten-free waffles.
-Plus the blender will ensure that the sweet potato puree is nice and smooth and evenly distributed in the batter.
+This waffle batter comes together in the blender, making it one of the easiest recipes to make.
+By using the blender, you can quickly make oat flour from the oats and the blender will ensure that the sweet potato puree is nice and smooth and evenly distributed in the batter.

-You can also freeze leftover sweet potato waffles to keep on hand for busy mornings.
-To freeze waffles, allow the waffles to cool.
+- Freeze: To freeze waffles, allow the waffles to cool.
 Place the waffles in a single layer on a cookie sheet and freeze for about 30 minutes, or until flash-frozen.
 This allows the waffles to be removed from the freezer one at a time.
 Place the waffles into a freezer-safe container for storage and store them in the freezer for up to 3 months.

-More Sweet Potato Breakfast Recipes
+More Favorite Gluten-Free Breakfast Recipes

 - Sweet Potato Oatmeal

-- Sweet Potato Pancakes
+- Breakfast Sweet Potatoes